Memory is a strange thing.

 If it’s possible to have a quiet spot close to the strip, the Hilton Garden Inn is it.

-A nice modern Hilton, the Inn faces River Road and toward the mountain, away from the neon chaos behind it.
+A nice modern Hilton hotel with spacious rooms, the Inn faces River Road and toward the mountain, away from the neon chaos behind it.

 A great spot for a date night at The Melting Pot, then a brief walk back to the hotel where you can rest by the fire pit, swim in the indoor pool or relax in the Jacuzzi.
 It’s a great spot to be near the strip but not all up in the strip.